TentativeConvert/Calculations-with-Eschenburg-spaces/README.md

 # Calculations with Eschenburg spaces

 This C++ program accompanies the paper [\[GZ18\]](#references).
-It was used to find pairs of positively curved Eschenburg spaces which are homotopy equivalent but not tangentially homotopy euqivalent, and to find pairs of such spaces which are tangentially homotopy equivalent but non-homeomorphic.
-The program implements and combines a subset of the features of the following two pre-existing pieces of code:
+It implements and combines a subset of the features of the following two pre-existing pieces of code:

 -  The (unpublished) C program described by T. Chinburg, C. Escher and W. Ziller in *Topological properties of Eschenburg spaces and 3-Sasakian manifolds* ([\[CEZ07\]](#references)), which generates lists of pairs of Eschenburg spaces whose "basic polynomial invariants" (`r`, `s` and `p₁`) agree.
 -  The Maple program for computing invariants of Eschenburg spaces, also mentioned in [\[CEZ07\]](#references) and available on [W. Ziller's homepage](https://www.math.upenn.edu/~wziller/research.html).

+In [\[GZ18\]](#references), the program is used to find pairs of positively curved Eschenburg spaces which are homotopy equivalent but not tangentially homotopy euqivalent, and to find pairs of such spaces which are tangentially homotopy equivalent but non-homeomorphic.

 ## Installation